-^{} T. Murphy was appointed to the board on 1 July 2022.
+^{} D. McCann was appointed to the board effective 1 July 2023.
+He was in attendance at the June 2023 board meeting.

 Independence of directors

 All the directors bring independent judgement to bear in the performance of their duties.
 The board has determined that each of the non-executive directors is independent and that they discharge their duties in a proper and consistently independent manner and constructively and appropriately challenge the executive directors and the board.